The Daedalus Encounter

-The Daedalus Encounter is a 1995 interactive movie puzzle adventure game developed by Mechadeus and published by Virgin Interactive for Windows.
+The Daedalus Encounter is a 1995 interactive movie puzzle adventure game developed by Mechadeus and published by Virgin Interactive for Windows and Mac.
 The game was ported to the 3DO by Lifelike Productions and published by Panasonic.
 The premise of the game is that there are three space marines who have fought as part of an interstellar war.
 One of them, Casey, has been brought back to life by his partners after a space accident and he is now a brain grafted in a life-support system.
 In order to save themselves, the three characters and the player solve all sorts of puzzles.

 Plot

 The game follows a trio of space marines who fought in an interstellar war: Casey O'Bannon (the player character), Ariel Matheson (Tia Carrere) and Zack Smith (Christian Bocher).
 On a routine patrol, their ship is attacked by enemy fighters, and Casey is critically injured by a hunk of space debris.
 Casey's body is irreparably damaged, and by the time he wakes up from his comatose state, the war has ended, Ariel and Zack have embarked on a new career scavenging equipment from ships wrecked in the war, and he is now only a brain grafted in a life support system on their spaceship, the Artemis.
 Ariel and Zack have put Casey in control of a small flying probe so that he can participate in their ventures.
 During a salvage mission, the trio crash into and are stranded on a derelict alien spacecraft, which is on a collision course with the star.
 Casey must help his partners and explore the mystery of the Daedalus spaceship.

 During the exploration of the alien ship, Ari and Zack enter a Central Hub containing six doors in the shape of hexagons.
 They explore areas of the ship behind each door, but do not find any navigational controls.
 However, Casey figures out how to manipulate a device in the room, activating an elevator which takes Ari, Zack and Casey up and out of the Central Hub.

 The alien ship approaches the Sun and temperature inside starts to rapidly increase.
 The elevator brings Ari, Zack and Casey into a control room where the device (which the orbs were inserted into) vanishes, revealing a fish-shaped shell.
 Ari and Zack notice a live alien and Casey decides to communicate with it.

 Depending on the player's actions, the game proceeds to one of three endings: